montybasquiart/montybasquiart/README.md

 👨🏿‍💻 I'm interested in developing softwares and applications.

-⚡ In my free time, I read books and design User Interface.
+⚡ In my free time, I read books or design User Interface.

 📫 You can reach me @: owamathias@gmail.com